sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);
 OperablePredicate Equal(Term x, Term y) => new Predicate(EqualityIdentifier.Instance, x, y);

-// First, let's declare the initial state of our problem.
+// First, let's define the initial state of our problem.
 IState is an interface that represents a set of
 // predicates that can be modified by applying Actions.
 For problems with large states, a state implementation
 // that is backed by a separate store might be required, but here we have a small enough problem that just
 // keeping everything in memory is fine.
 The library includes an implementation of IState called HashSetState